Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 ##################################################################################
    ```

   3. **`Warning:`** If the switch does NOT show like the above output, stop, and go perform the switch config upgrade steps in the [Upgrade Switches From 1.0 to 1.2 Preconfig](../../operations/network/managemenet_network/upgrade.md#upgrade-switches-from-10-to-12-preconfig).
-Once you've completed each step, return to tthis page.
+Once you've completed each step, return to this page.

 - See the [Management Network User Guide](../../operations/network/management_network/index.md) for more information on the management network.